Insights

 And remember, Pathfinder are here to help you reach your retirement goals.
 Please get in touch with us if you have any questions.

 Disclaimer: This article is intended to provide you with general information only.
 It does not take into account your objectives, financial situation or needs.
-Pathfinder Asset Management is the provider of the Pathfinder KiwiSaver Plan.
-Please read the Pathfinder KiwiSaver Plan Product Disclosure Statement.
-Before investing you may wish to seek financial advice and please remember that past performance is not a reliable indicator of future performance.
+Pathfinder Asset Management Limited is the issuer of the Pathfinder KiwiSaver Plan, and Pathfinder Managed Funds.
+Product Disclosure Statements for the offers are available here.